vAMSYS-LTD/documentation/vds/aircraft/page.md

 - **Name**: Name of the fleet or aircraft.

 #### Fleet Only
+- **Fleet Name for Pilots**: How the fleet shows up for Pilots.
+If empty.
+Feet Name will be shown instead.
 - **Type Code**: ICAO type designator of the aircraft.
 - **Type**: Category (Passenger, Cargo, etc.).
 - **Allowed Prefixes**: Configurable prefixes for the fleet.